Aosta Valley-Style Crêpes

 You might also like:

-To prepare the Aosta Valley fondue, first remove the outer crust of the fontina 1, then slice it thinly 2.
-Transfer the cheese to a rectangular baking dish and pour the milk over it 3.
+To prepare the Valdostana fondue, first remove the outer rind of the fontina 1, then slice it thinly 2.
+Transfer the cheese to a baking dish and pour the milk over it 3.

-At first, you will see a mass, then little by little it will melt and become more fluid.
-At this point, add the egg yolks one at a time 7, and keep stirring continuously.
-Also incorporate the cold butter 8 and continue to stir.
-Pepper the Aosta Valley fondue to taste 9 and stir again.
+In a mixing bowl set over a pot for bain-marie cooking, place the drained cheese.
+Melt the cheese over medium heat stirring with a wooden spoon 7.
+At first you'll see a mass, then gradually it will melt and become more fluid.
+At this point add the yolks one at a time 8, stirring continuously.
+Also incorporate the cold butter 9 and continue stirring.

-At this point, pour about 1/2 cup of the reserved milk 10, adjusting the dose based on the consistency of the fondue, which should be neither too liquid nor too thick.
-In total, cooking will take about 30 minutes.
-Once ready, pour the fondue into the typical fondue and bourguignonne pot 11, with a burner underneath to keep the fondue warm and preserve its fluid consistency, sprinkle with pepper and serve the Aosta Valley fondue immediately 12.
+Once ready, pour the fondue into the typical fondue and bourguignonne pot 13, with a small burner underneath that will keep the fondue warm and preserve its fluid consistency.
+Garnish with pepper to taste 14 and serve your Valdostana fondue immediately 15!